-Before the finale could even let us start to worry about his mortality, Barney and Robin's marriage fell apart.
-In the same episode that showed their wedding reception, we saw their divorce.
-Yes, just three years after their wedding, Barney and Robin got divorced because of the strain from Robin's constant traveling for work.
-That's why they drank so much in the "Rally" flash-forward — to avoid their emotions just before making the decision.
+A few short weeks before the series finale, Barney and Robin’s marriage fell apart.
+In the same episode that showed the two’s wedding reception (Episode 22, “The End Of The Aisle”), we saw their divorce just three years after tying the knot.
+Apparently, Robin's constant traveling for work took a toll and Barney was struggling with the distance.
+That's why they drank so much in the "Rally" flash-forward — to avoid their emotions just before making the decision to split.